ARMmbed/suit-manifest-generator/README.md

 This repository contains a tool to generate manifests following the specification in https://tools.ietf.org/html/draft-ietf-suit-manifest-02.

-This repository does contain two encoding changes from draft-ietf-suit-manifest-02: the manifest key in the outer wrapper is changed from 2 to 3, and the COSE_Sign contains a SUIT Digest of the manifest.
-This is for the reasons stated in [this post](https://mailarchive.ietf.org/arch/msg/suit/DsTWu6PDS5QuHhvK62p71mSkXdg) to the mailing list.
+This repository does contain two encoding changes from draft-ietf-suit-manifest-02:
+   1. key changes: authentication wrapper key is changed from 1 to 2 and the manifest key in the outer wrapper is changed from 2 to 3
+   2. the COSE_Sign contains a SUIT Digest of the manifest.

+These changes are for the reasons stated in [this post](https://mailarchive.ietf.org/arch/msg/suit/DsTWu6PDS5QuHhvK62p71mSkXdg) to the mailing list.

 It is anticipated that draft-ietf-suit-manifest-03 will adopt this change.